 If you think your child is entitled to a free school meal and pupil premium funding, please complete the online application form by following this link to the local authority application page.

 How did the school use Pupil Premium Funding to support pupil progress in 2016/17?

 In the academic year 2016/17 the school used Pupil Premium Funding in a variety of different ways to accelerate learning and provide enriching learning opportunities for eligible children, who might otherwise have been disadvantaged.
 Our total allocation for 2016/17 was £28,050.

 Facilitated by support staff

 What has been the impact of this provision?

 At the end of KS2 (Y6), how did the attainment of pupils in receipt of Pupil Premium Funding compare to pupils not in receipt of this funding and with the national average?

 At the end of KS1 (Y2) how did the attainment of pupils in receipt of Pupil Premium Funding compare to pupils not in receipt of this funding and with the national average?

 For the academic year 2017/18 the school has a total Pupil Premium Fund allocation of £35,425.
 This allocation is based on the number of pupils eligible for Free School Meals, children who have previously been in care and services children.
-The school will continue to use this to meet the social, emotional and academic needs of these students, in our effort to ensure they have the same opportunity to make progress in line with their peers.
+The school will continue to use this to meet the social, emotional and academic needs of these students, in our effort to ensure they have the same opportunities to make progress in line with their peers.